 Idiopathic acute eosinophilic pneumonia can occur at any age but is more common in males of age 20-40 years.
-Associations for the condition also exist with CML, HIV infection and smoking.
+Associations for the condition also exist with chronic myelogenous leukemia (CML), HIV infection, and smoking.

-The most common cohort for chronic eosinophilic pneumonia is Caucasian women with a peak incidence between 30-40 years.
+The most common cohort for chronic eosinophilic pneumonia is white women with a peak incidence between 30-40 years.
 Asthma is present in 50 percent of these patients.

 In chronic eosinophilic pneumonia, leukocytic infiltrates in alveolar air spaces and interstitium.
 The infiltrates are predominantly eosinophilic with macrophages, lymphocytes, and occasional plasma cells.

 Common symptoms include a cough, fever, dyspnea, night sweats.

 Acute eosinophilic pneumonia follows a rapid course with symptoms developing within two weeks.
 Myalgias and pleuritic chest pain with dyspnea may also be present, which can progress to respiratory failure.
 These patients can present with apparent acute lung injury or acute respiratory distress syndrome (ARDS) without any antecedent illness.
 However, extrapulmonary failure and shock are absent, which differentiates it from ARDS.
 On auscultation, diffuse crackles are present.